oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   #link(<requirements>)[7.1].

 #quote(block: true)[
-If the party uses the ROLIE-based distribution, it MUST also satisfy requirements 15 to 17.
-If it uses the directory-based distribution, it MUST also satisfy requirements 11 to 14.
+If the party uses the ROLIE-based distribution, it must also satisfy requirements 15 to 17.
+If it uses the directory-based distribution, it must also satisfy requirements 11 to 14.
 ]

 === Role: CSAF Trusted Provider